Asha-Nair2020/Escapade/README.md

 - To review the application code, follow 'Code_files/main.py'+'Code_files/utils.py'+'Code_files/connect_db.py'+'Code_files/art.py'
 - Please refer to the detailed documentation to understand the process flow and a simple DB schema.

-We hope you enjoy your visit to London and Escapade serves you well.
+We wish you enjoy your visit to London and Escapade serves you well.
-Enjoy!!

 Team Escapade :)